pdoriadev/CppFun/CppFun/KaijuFight/untitled/DesignRef.md

         + affects warm-up/active/cooldown time for attacks
         + affects anything with a rate based on time (i.e. regeneration)
     * Can't Move Kaiju (like Biollante)
+    * **MOTHER DRAGON**
+        + Alt name - **MOTHER'S 7 HEADS**
+        + A dragon like king ghidorah.
+There used to be 7 heads.
+Now, there are 4 heads and 3 stumps.
+The 3 look like they were bitten off.
+        + Ability - Compel {Ability}
+            - If the player uses any ability other than the one Mother Dragon says to use,...
+                - the player will lose substantial energy.
+                - Mother Dragon will fly into a rage, using multi-head attacks against the player
+            - If Mother Dragon is at one head left, they can compel the player to use abilities the player does not have access to. (abilities the player has seen in previous monsters)
+        + Ability - lies
+            - Insert letters while you type your command OR insert command text into the queue **TAKING AWAY PLAYER'S AGENCY.
+THAT'S THE FEELING.**
+        + How to solve this monster??
+            - Mother Dragon uses too many multi-head attacks in a row (gets too low on energy) --> bites a head off --> restores energy.
+            - Repeat ^ until the last head heats itself like an oroboros
+        + "I fed you my heads, and now you've come for the rest."
+    * **Father Phallis** - a normal-sized guy who looks like a penis
+        + Maybe use distance mechanic.
+Theme - can't get too close to him.
+        + Turtles
+        +

 - More Kaijus.
 How many though?
 - Unlock kaijus as you beat them?